katychung/Homepage/_projects/gp.markdown

     <div class="col-8">
       <p class="font-monospace">Overview</p>
       <p>Contractual project for a large Japanese entertainment (エンタメ) company in need of a mobile app to accompany their expanding number of stores throughout the country.</p>
       <p class="fw-lighter">To comply with my non-disclosure agreement, I have omitted and obfuscated confidential information in this case study.
-All information in this case study is my own and does not necessarily reflect the views of the company.</p>
+All information presented is my own and does not necessarily reflect the company's views.</p>
     </div>
     <div class="col-4">
       <p class="font-monospace">Role</p>